joannjacob/Sign-Language-Detection/README.md

-# Sign Language Interpreter using Deep Learning
+# Sign Language Recognition using Deep Learning
 > A sign language interpreter using live video feed from the camera.

 ## Table of contents